lread/test-doc-blocks/doc/example.md

 > By default, pr and prn print in a way that objects can be read by the reader

 Some libraries break this contract.
-For example, rewrite-clj overrides `pr` to display output for its nodes that is easily digestable by humans, but not at all digestable by Clojure.
+For example, rewrite-clj overrides `pr` to display output for its nodes that is easily digestible by humans, but not at all digestible by Clojure.

-If `pr` has been overriden for your library, you have choices for test-doc-blocks:
+If `pr` has been overridden for your library, you have choices for test-doc-blocks:

 1. Skip the block (see inline options)
-2. Avoid REPL assertions that effect the overriden pr
+2. Avoid REPL assertions that effect the overridden pr
 3. Have your code blocks include call `pr` on affected evaluations and use `=stdout=>` to compare for expected output.